pauleveritt/tagstr-site/docs/pep.rst

 - `args[0]` is still the string, this time with a trailing space
 - `args[1]` is an interpolation expression -- the ``{name}`` part
-- Tag strings represent this interpolation part as a *thunk*
+- Tag strings represent this part as an *interpolation* object
-- A thunk is a tuple whose first item is a lambda
+- An interpolation is a tuple whose first item is a lambda
 - Calling this lambda evaluates the expression using the usual lexical scoping

-The ``*args`` list is a sequence of "chunks" and "thunks".
-A chunk is just a string.
-But what is a "thunk"?
-It's a tuple representing how tag strings processed the interpolation into a form useful for your tag function.
-Thunks are fully described below in `Specification`_.
+The ``*args`` list is a sequence of "decoded" and "interpolation" values.
+A decoded is just a string with extra powers.
+An interpolation a tuple-like value representing how tag strings processed the interpolation into a form useful for your tag function.
+Both are fully described below in `Specification`_.

 Here is a more generalized version using structural pattern matching and